Doing legal business in England and Wales

 The test will take place post-admission when applying for your first practising certificate.

-- SQE1 consists of two exams in multiple-choice question format.
-SQE1 is available to take internationally at a range of test centres
+SQE1 consists of two exams in multiple-choice question format.
+It tests candidates' knowledge of English law and is available to take internationally at a range of test centres.

 Lawyers qualified overseas can apply for exemptions from the SQE on the basis of their prior qualifications or experience.